LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 The modules can be grouped into five groups:

-- **top-level and special modules**: these modules are tied to the project setup and contain either the entry point of the app (include everything) or expose the application resources (are included by everyone and do not include anyone).
+- **top-level and special modules**: these modules are tied to the project setup and contain the entry point of the app (include everything);
 - **feature modules**: these that correspond to the main functions of the application, i.e. the five tabs that can be found in the tab bar that live independently and made up the basic structure.
 Feature modules can be included by top-level modules but can not include each other.